RaulErnesto08/Video-Analyzer/README.md

   - Test Streamlit interaction with the backend.
 - [x] **Deployment**:
   - Containerize the application using Docker.
-  - Deploy the application on Google Cloud Platform (GCP) using Compute
+  - Deploy the application on Google Cloud Platform (GCP) using Compute Engine.
   - Test deployment for public access.